sculptor/sculptor.github.io/documentation/developers-guide.md

 ## Change Generation Templates

-You can customize the code generation templates using the [Sculptor extension mechanism](advanced-tutorial.html#overrides-and-extension-mechanism).
+You can customize the code generation templates using the [Sculptor extension mechanism][7].

-See [Sculptor extension mechanism](advanced-tutorial.html#overrides-and-extension-mechanism) for details and steps on how to override Templates (or transformations) in your project, or to extend Sculptor via cartridges.
+See [Sculptor extension mechanism][7] for details and steps on how to override templates (or transformations) in your project, or to [extend Sculptor via cartridges][9].

 You find the default templates in [https://github.com/sculptor/sculptor/tree/master/sculptor-generator/sculptor-generator-core/src/main/java/org/sculptor/generator/template](https://github.com/sculptor/sculptor/tree/master/sculptor-generator/sculptor-generator-core/src/main/java/org/sculptor/generator/template).
 Everything starts in [RootTmpl](https://github.com/sculptor/sculptor/blob/master/sculptor-generator/sculptor-generator-core/src/main/java/org/sculptor/generator/template/RootTmpl.xtend), which you also can intercept to add more templates or exclude some of the existing templates.